solidrock-technology/docs/docs/guide/tickets/ticket-options.md

 ### Hide team selection fields

-By default if the Ticket Type has been set to 'Team Member' then the booker filling in their ticket details will need to select one or more teams to apply to join.
+By default, if the Ticket Type has been set to 'Team Member' then the booker filling in their ticket details will need to select one or more teams to apply to join.
 If you'd prefer that they don't see these options you can toggle this field on.

 ::: tip
 This field will only be shown if **Ticket Type** has been set to 'Team Member'